imliam/liamhammett.com/content/articles/how-to-create-full-width-containers-in-css.md

 It allows you to keep the surrounding markup intact, while still giving you the flexibility to create full-width elements that span the entire width of the screen.

-CSS truly can do anything.
+CSS truly can do anything!